Communications Planning Guidelines - page 3

 150 Planners to attend a conference;

-Articles/invitations in five papers to attract delegates up to two weeks before the event;
+Articles/invitations in five papers to attract delegates up to two weeks before

 Water voles to be considered in planning process where necessary.